 6 Best Essential Oils For A Runny Nose

 Here’s a very close relative of eucalyptus and possibly the best oil for rhinorrhea aromatherapy.
-Rich in a compound known as cineole, Niaouli EO has the power to improve circulation to tissues and brain for a quicker, oxygenated recovery.
-Similarly, this EO stimulates the immune system and plays its part in eliminating excessive mucus production.
+Rich in a compound known as cineole, Niaouli essential oil has the power to improve circulation to tissues and brain for a quicker, oxygenated recovery.
+Similarly, this essential oil stimulates the immune system and plays its part in eliminating excessive mucus production.
 So if you’re cooking up a steam bath, make sure Niaouli is present and accounted for.

 Top 5 Essential Oil Recipes For Runny Nose / Rhinorrhea